 If you think you might have gum disease, don’t be alarmed.
 Periodontal disease can be addressed without the need for painful surgeries.

 Still have questions?
 Get answers from an expert.
 Drs.
-Gallardo and Lamas are respected gum disease experts offering cutting-edge treatment techniques and expert advice to all periodontal patients.
+Gallardo are respected gum disease experts offering cutting-edge treatment techniques and expert advice to all periodontal patients.
 For more information or to schedule an appointment, call our Miami, FL, office today at 305-547-8687.